openBackhaul/AdministratorAdministration/README.md

-# AdministratorAdministration
+# AccessAdministration

 ### Location
-The AdministratorAdministration is part of the TinyApplicationController.
+The AccessAdministration is part of the TinyApplicationController.
 The TinyApplicationController is for managing the REST microservices of the application layer.

 ### Description
+Every request using BasicAuth must be approved by the AccessAdministration.
-Every OaM activity on any of the applications of the application layer must be approved by the AdministratorAdministration.
+This applies on OaM activities on any of the applications and out-of-MW-SDN-domain requests to any of the proxy applications.
-It is the central place for defining administrators and the individual administrator's access rights.
+It is the central place for defining access rights of administrators and out-of-MW-SDN-domain applications.

 ### Relevance
-The AdministratorAdministration is core element of the application layer running in the live network at Telefonica Germany.
+The AccessAdministration is core element of the application layer running in the live network at Telefonica Germany.

 ### Resources
 - [Specification](./spec/)